Don't let your marriage fail a second time

-For those of you who are divorced, the possibility of a second marriage failing is terrifying!… And it should be.
+If you have been married once before and now remarried, the possibility of a second marriage failing is terrifying!
+And it should be.
 Another relationship setback would be devastating not just to you, but to everyone in your family.

-The fear of failure will be present whether you are a divorcee contemplating your future, or you have begun to date, or you are already in a new committed relationship.
+The fear of failure will be present whether you are a divorcee contemplating your future, have begun dating, or are already in a new committed relationship.

 Even if you blame your partner for the relationship breakdown… You will still harbor fears that it could happen again.
 And sadly it can.